Jo Polniaczek | The Facts Of Life Wiki - Fandom

 Early Life and Family[]

-Joanna "Jo" Marie Polniaczek was a Polish-American and native of the Bronx in New York City.
+Joanna "Jo" Marie Polniaczek was Polish-American through her dad's side and Sicilian-American through her mom's side.
+She was a native of the Bronx in New York City.
 Her father, Charlie, served time in jail, and her mother, Rose, raised her primarily as a single parent.
 Jo was an only child, but had several cousins, including her cousin Terry, whom she visited in season two.
-In "The Interview Show," she told a story about how, as a child, she once fell out of a window and landed on a mattress that a neighbor was throwing out.
+In "The Interview Show," she told a story about how, as a child, she once fell off of a roof and landed on a mattress that a neighbor was throwing out.
 She often described difficult childhood situations and a tough upbringing.

 Eastland Academy[]

 She began attending Eastland Academy in her sophomore year of high school.
 She used to date Eddie Brennan, but after they got in trouble for unrevealed activity, and after Jo joined a street gang known as "The Young Diablos", her mother sent her to Eastland to get her out of the city.
+Jo said that her mother thought she and Eddie were getting too serious for her age.
 Arriving at Eastland Academy on her motorcycle, she at first clashed with her assigned roommate, Blair Warner, considering her stuck-up and over-privileged.
 Likewise, Blair found Jo classless and masculine in her attire.
 However, her relationship with Blair became close as time went on (Jo would even refer to Blair as her best friend by the last season), although the two still argued, traded wisecracks, and made fun of each other from time to time.

 On her first day at Eastland, Jo convinced Blair to go to the Chugalug Bar to get some beers, requiring them to steal the school van and use fake IDs to enter the bar.
 Blair's friends, Tootie Ramsey and Natalie Green, tagged along out of curiosity.
 Getting caught by a local officer, the illegality was worsened by the theft of the school van which ended up wrecked.
 In lieu of expulsion, the four girls were forced to work in the Eastland cafeteria to pay off the repair cost of the van and placed on house probation, forced to live in a room adjoining Mrs. Garrett's for a year.
 When the punishment subsequently expired, all four of the girls found other living arrangements, but they became responsible for cleaning and painting their former room.
 By this time, the close quarters had began to take a toll on their friendships and they got into a fight while painting.
 Their friendship began to rekindle as the fight became more fun than adversarial, which severely ruined the hardwood floor, requiring expensive repairs.
 Once again close friends, the girls decided to stay together and continue to work in the kitchen to pay off the bill for the wasted paint and damaged floor.